-The present values shown in the June 30, 2023, actuarial valuation and supporting statistical schedules of this certification, which comprise all the schedules of the Actuarial Section in the annual Financial Report, have been prepared in accordance with the actuarial methods specified in Louisiana Revised Statutes Title 11 Section 22(6) and assumptions which are appropriate for the purposes of this valuation.
+The present values shown in the June 30, 2024, actuarial valuation and supporting statistical schedules of this certification, which comprise all the schedules of the Actuarial Section in the annual Financial Report, have been prepared in accordance with the actuarial methods specified in Louisiana Revised Statutes Title 11 Section 22(6) and assumptions which are appropriate for the purposes of this valuation.
 Valuation results presented in this report are based on the Entry Age Normal cost method as prescribed by state law.

-Following the completion of an experience study for the period July 1, 2013 through June 30, 2018, the Board adopted a revised set of actuarial assumptions to better project plan experience based on the results of the study.
-The following actuarial assumptions were revised, effective June 30, 2019: retirement/DROP rates, inflation, salary increases, withdrawal rates, disability incidence rates, and mortality rates.
-The inflation and salary increase assumptions were reduced effective June 30, 2020.
+Following the completion of an experience study for the period July 1, 2018 through June 30, 2023, the Board adopted a revised set of actuarial assumptions to better project plan experience based on the results of the study.
+The following actuarial assumptions were revised, effective June 30, 2024: retirement/DROP rates, inflation, salary increases, withdrawal rates, disability incidence rates, and mortality rates.
 Sample rates from the revised assumption tables are included in the supporting schedules.